Are you curious about investing in Leavenworth real estate?

 Third, we have the vacation home buyer.

 This person wants to buy a vacation home and rent it out when it is not in use.
-This isn’t a bad strategy except for the following caveats.
+This isn’t a bad strategy for investing in Leavenworth real estate except for the following caveats.

 Make sure the zoning allows it.
 In Leavenworth, “nightly/weekly” rentals are only allowed in areas with Commercial Zoning.
 For the most part, this means a condo, although some older houses are located in commercial areas.
 In unincorporated Chelan County the zoning isn’t as big of a problem.